(Revised May 2016)

 8. The faculty member will engage the student(s) in critical evaluation of the externship.
 The faculty member and student(s) will normally discuss the professional experience at the host agency, identify legal and ethical issues raised by the externship experience, and explore the issues of substantive law or procedure that relate to the student(s) experience while maintaining appropriate confidentiality.

-9. The number of credits earned by the student will be proportionate to the amount of time the student is required to spend on the work of the externship, not including time the student spends conferencing with the faculty supervisor or commuting.
+9. The number of credits earned by the student will be proportionate to the amount of time the student is required to spend on the work of the externship, not including time the student spends in classroom sessions, meeting with the sponsoring faculty member, or commuting.
 The time allocated to the externship should normally be spent at the host agency.
-The following are approved credit allocations:
+The work time requirement is forty-five hours per credit with the following approved credit allocations:

 10. Externship credits will be awarded on an Honors, Pass, or Fail basis.
 The student’s grade should be determined by the supervising attorney at the host organization in consultation with the faculty member.

 Third year students will be given preference for enrollment in externships.
-No student will be permitted to earn more than 9 externship credits without the approval of the Associate Dean for Academic Affairs; these credits are counted toward the total of 13 non-instructional credits that a student is permitted to take without approval of the Associate Dean for Academic Affairs.
-The credits a student receives for participation in an externship program will be included when computing the student's total clinical credits, which are subject to a cap of 16 credits.
+No student will be permitted to earn more than 9 externship credits without the approval of the Associate Dean for Academic Affairs; these credits are counted toward the total of 27 non-instructional credits that a student is permitted to take without approval of the Associate Dean for Academic Affairs.
+The credits a student receives for participation in an externship program will be included when computing the student's total clinic and externship credits, which are subject to a cap of 17 credits.

 The student or faculty member who wishes to propose an externship placement has the burden to make the case and put together the necessary record.
 The program proposed must meet the standard requirements of other externships as outlined above.
 A faculty member must agree to serve as the faculty sponsor.
 If the externship is geographically removed from the greater Philadelphia area, the faculty sponsor may supervise the student through a combination of videoconferencing, phone conferencing, and written exchanges.
 The following criteria will be used to evaluate proposed new externships: